mpartipilo/tikatours_src/data/extracted/content/regions/regions/dmanisi/index.zh.md

 The Bolnisi Sioni church is the only remaining three aisled basilica in Georgia.
 It was constructed using carved stones, with its primary layer being different from the layer of bricks and river stones.
-The temple is decorated with unusual green\-turquoise hued stones.
+The temple is decorated with unusual green-turquoise hued stones.

 The Church of the Mother of God, located within the Monastery of Pitareti is one